janleigh/dotfiles/README.md

 ### ❖ Installation

    I provided an script to install my configuration.
-It only copies the config files to `$HOME/.config/` for now.
+It will download the dependencies and copy the config files to `$HOME/.config/`.

    You can run it by running `setup.sh`.
-You may need to have `yay` installed to run this.

    ```bash
     $ ./setup.sh